No. A Connecticut resident can obtain a divorce, and their spouse cannot say no.

 Is My Spouse Automatically Entitled to One Half of All Our Property?

-I Owned a House Before We got Married.
-Can My Spouse be Awarded any Part of That Property?
+I Owned a House Before We Got Married.
+Can My Spouse be Awarded Any Part of That Property?

 Yes.
 The court has the power to award any part of one spouse’s property to the other.
 Just because you owned this property before you were married would not prevent such an award.